Oak Hill Gardens in London, Kentucky

 Note that during Covid The Gardens’ staff and personnel are taking all the necessary precautions and remain careful to social distance the participants.

-If you are considering a weekend or longer trip, stay tuned for my blog of nearby Corbin, Kentucky.
+If you are considering a weekend or longer trip, learn more in my blog of nearby Corbin, Kentucky.
 Be sure to subscribe on my home page!

 Kentucky never ceases to amaze me; the more I explore, the more I long to share!
 One of my favorite pastimes is discovering new and exciting places within the Bluegrass.
 I was invited to attend the Oak Hill Supper Club dinner at Oak Hill Gardens in London, Kentucky and was amazed to encounter a tropical, outdoor garden…